Dogebox-WG/dogenet/README.md

 The node database is also used to populate the DogeMap *pup*[^1].

-## Core Nodes

-DogeNet includes a background *crawler* service to discover Core Nodes for display in the DogeMap *pup*[^1].
-This service is optional.

-When DogeNet is configured with a local Core Node ip-address, it also *scrapes* known Core Nodes periodically from the local Core Node.
-This is likely sufficient to approximately map out the active Core Nodes over time, without placing any additional load on the Core network.

 ## Protocol Handlers

 DogeNet exposes a local UNIX-domain socket for Protocol Handlers to connect